nando123abc/nando123abc/README.md

 </div>

 ### :man_technologist: About Me :
 👋Hi!
 I'm @nando123abc and I enjoy creating a variety of works in many different mediums.
-Check them out @[worp.space](www.worp.space)
+Check them out at [worp.space](www.worp.space)

-- I studied Architecture and recieved my Masters @[FIU](https://www.fiu.edu/).
+- I studied Architecture and recieved my Masters at [FIU](https://www.fiu.edu/).
 I continued my education with a post-professional Masters degree, with a focus on technology.

 - I currently work as a creative technologist and love experimenting and learning new things.